Nicole Cihock & Tori Ferrante

 Choose your own adventure during this award-winning murder and mayhem tour (with family options!).

 Get into the spirit of Oktoberfest with German music, food, dancing and fantastic fall foliage — all from high atop Lookout Mountain in Rock City.

 Where to Stay in Chattanooga

 You can stay right up close to all the downtown action at the Holiday Inn Express & Suites Chattanooga Downtown.

-Or if you’re looking to take a day trip from Gatlinburg, Chattanooga is under 3 hours from our Smoky Mountain Resort.
+Or you can take a day trip from our Smoky Mountain Resort in Gatlinburg, which is under 3 hours from Chattanooga.